Super-Young Nutritional Health

 Ready.
 Set.
 Go!

-for $150
+Buy now for $150

 You may also be interested in

-Essential Fatty Acids Check
+Essential Fatty Acids Test

 Your body can't make omega 3 and omega 6 essential fatty acids and these must come from the food you eat.
 These essential fatty acids play a critical role in brain function, and immune and inflammation responses.

-Gut Health Check
+Gut Health Test

 There are medical explanations and labels for many gut problems, but the big exception is Irritable Bowel Syndrome (IBS).
-Since many gut disorders have similar symptoms to IBS, ruling out a more serious underlying gut disease is an important first step.
+Comprehensive stool analysis measuring markers relevant to digestive health.
+Discuss results with your GP.

 Nutrition Assessment